DemmyDemon/paradise-area/README.md

 There are a handful of things you can do:
 - Stop drawing the area!
 That's not optimized at all, and is considered a debugging feature.
+- If you have to draw it, disable labels and numbering.
 - Simplify your border a little.
 - Don't add points to the border at run-time (it forces center/radius recalculation).
 - Build some wrapping logic to determine if you even need to check if you're in the area.